dell/PyU4V/docs/source/index.rst

 request and response handling.

 .. note::
-   You can get the Unisphere for PowerMax REST documentation by navigating to https://developer.dell.com/apis/4458/ An OpenApi.json file can be download from this site for use with tools like PostMan or for interfacing with PyU4V custom API call mechanism.
+   All official documentation for Unipshere for PowerMax API is available at https://developer.dell.com/apis/4458.
+An OpenApi.json file can be download from this site for use with tools like PostMan or for interfacing with PyU4V custom API call mechanism.
 Please refer to this documentation when looking for information about query path parameters